zubayr-ahmad/zubayr-ahmad/README.md

 - LinkedIn: [zubayr-ahmad](https://www.linkedin.com/in/zubayr-ahmad)
 - GitHub: [zubayr-ahmad](https://github.com/zubayr-ahmad)

-Feel free to reach out to me if you're interested in collaborating, discussing data science, or just want to chat about cricket! 🏏
+Feel free to reach out to me if you're interested in collaborating, discussing data science, or just want to have a chat about cricket! 🏏